-Condition: Account reconciliations were not performed on a timely basis during the course of the fiscal year for pooled cash, state and federal revenue, and deferred revenue.
+Condition: Account reconciliations, while performed, were not performed and reviewed for accuracy on a timely basis during the course of the fiscal year for federal revenue, due from other governmental units, and deferred revenue.

-Cause: Individuals responsible for recording journal entries and reviewing monthly activity did not complete their procedures, because of significant turnover at the district.
+Cause: Individuals responsible for reviewing monthly activity did not complete their procedures in a timely manner.